I. Community Counsel Program

 II.
 Self-Help Center

-The Self-Help Center, which opened in October, 2007, is a collaboration of the offices of Ken Burke, Clerk of the Circuit Court, Pinellas County, the Sixth Judicial Circuit, and Community Law Program.
+The Self-Help Center, which opened in October 2007, is a collaborative project involving the offices of Ken Burke, Clerk of the Circuit Court, Pinellas County, the Sixth Judicial Circuit, Community Law Program, and the Clearwater Bar Foundation.
 The Center offers affordable legal services to the citizens of Pinellas County.

 Unlike CLP’s legal advice clinics, there are no income requirements in order to use the Center.
 The Self-Help Center is available to everyone.